Developer Guide

 Implementation

-is returned up the method call stack to the LogicManager
+This DeleteItemCommand is returned up the method call stack to the LogicManager where the Command#execute(model)

 occurs.